 The Triumph TR6 (1968–76) is a sports car built by British Triumph Motor Company between 1968 and 1976.
 It was the best-seller of the TR range when production ended, a record subsequently surpassed by the TR7.
 Of the 91,850 TR6's produced, 83,480 were exported; only 8,370 were sold in the UK.
 The bodywork was generally similar to the TR4/TR5, but the front and back ends were squared off, reportedly as a result of a consultancy contract involving Karmann.

-Born in Coventry England in October of 1974, a consigner stated ONLY 30,000 mile car!
+Born in Coventry England in October of 1974.
 2 owners have had it in their possession throughout its lifetime.
 It has been garaged during this time, and 15 years ago it was transformed to screaming yellow.

 Mostly straight rust-free steel panels with good gaps.
 Dripping in yellow, one almost needs to wear shades when viewing it inside or out.
 Bumpers are sans their federally mandated crash absorbers, and the car definitely benefits from the lack of them.
 Badging is correct, although the rear of the car is gloss black where typically it would be a matte black...we will call it creative license.
 The convertible top, tonneau, and boot, come with this car, and are seen in good condition, with the top being replaced 10 years ago.
 Also, the original hardtop is provided with this car, although is unrestored and a bit rough.
 The original hub caps and trim rings adorn all 4 corners and are covered with new non red line tires.